 The WCTRS is one of the largest societies within transport research with representatives in 67 countries.
 The positions extend the reach of the University of Bremen by providing a strong platform for researchers and educators from around the world to exchange knowledge on important transport and logistics related topics from a German perspective.
 With this new role, the professorship aims to initiate new opportunities within transport research in the Bremen region and in Germany.
 Prof. Kinra will also co-chair the SIG (Special Interest Group) B1- Logistics and Freight Transport Operations on Supply Chain Management in the future.

 More about the WCTRS at:

-We would like to invite you to join our special session on AI for Resilience in Global Supply Chain Networks in the Context of Pandemic Disruption at APMS 2021, taking place in Nantes, September 5-9.
+We would like to invite you to join our special session on AI for Resilience in Global Supply Chain Networks in the Context of Pandemic Disruptions at APMS 2021, taking place September 5-9 in Nantes.

 More information about the conference at:

 Juri Reich, Ph.D., from the Department of Global Supply Chain Management, along with Professors Aseem Kinra, Herbert Kotzab, and Xavier Brusset, has published a new study in the International Journal of Production Research on the introduction of decision support systems (DSS) into the decision-making process of global supply chain management.
 The study, called - Strategic global supply chain network design - how decision analysis combining MILP and AHP on a Pareto front can improve decision-making - contributes with an innovative decision support framework that combines Mixed-Integer Linear Programming (MILP), Analytical Hierarchy Process (AHP) and the Pareto front approaches during a case study in the medical device industry.